 All our trips require some level of active participation from all group members, particularly on our Overlanding trips where it is a case of what you put in, you get out.

-To make sure you choose a trip that meets your fitness levels please make sure you look carefully at the Comfort and Adventure ratings on our trips and make your choice accordingly.
+To make sure you choose a trip that meets your fitness levels please make sure you look carefully at the Physical ratings on our trips and make your choice accordingly.
 If you have any questions about your ability to travel on the trip please discuss it with your sales agent before booking.
 At the time of booking or before your departure we request that details of any medical condition that may affect you on your trip be provided to us in full.
-Please see the Terms and Conditions.

 If your trip travels to altitude (as stated on the trip notes) please make sure you read the advice concerning high altitude and if you have any doubts make sure you consult a medical professional for advice.